johnt84/DartsMathsBlazorGame/README.md

 [Dart scoring rules are described further here](https://www.dartscorner.co.uk/blogs/how-to/the-rules-of-darts-explained)

 * The game is Developed using Blazor Server/.Net 8 and utilises MudBlazor for the GUI Component framework
-* There is a unit test app which uses MS Test .Net 8 and utilises the FluentAssertions library for the test assertions on the GameEngine Services
+* There is a unit test app which tests the GameEngine service and uses the XUnit .Net 8 Test Framework